 We highly recommend the Three Bridges Signature Burger, Harissa Lamb Chops, and the Warm Churros are a must-order for dessert.
 You really can’t go wrong here.
 Although it’s more difficult to get here and arguably is not destination dining for those visiting Walt Disney World for the first-time or once per year, we nevertheless do recommend Three Bridges to friends for late night meals…and that’s the core criteria for this list, friends!

-What would make your list of the top 22 restaurants at Walt Disney World?
+What would make your list of the top 24 restaurants at Walt Disney World for 2024?
 Any obvious standouts we’ve snubbed?
 What about restaurants that made our list that don’t belong?
 Any way you’d change the categories or choices?
 Do you agree or disagree with our choices?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!